freeman-lab/hxdx/README.md

 hxdx.render(component, store)
 ```

-And the DOM will be updated with diffing on every dispatch.
+And the DOM will be updated using diffing on every dispatch.